12 Spring Lawn Care Tips for Atlanta

 • March for tall fescue and other cool-season grasses; if necessary, also fertilize tall fescue in May.

-• May for Bermuda, Zoysiagrass, St. Augustinegrass, centipede, and other warm-season grasses.
+• May for bermuda, Zoysiagrass, St. Augustinegrass, centipede, and other warm-season grasses.

 Look for a granular, slow-release, high nitrogen fertilizer to: